Accommodation should always be booked in advance, particularly during the November-to-April high season.

 Guesthouses & Chambres d'Hôtes

 If you're looking for an island experience that doesn't involve the term 'all-inclusive', Mauritius' guesthouses and chambres d'hôtes (B&Bs) are well worth considering.
 This category of accommodation is managed by locals – often families – who as a rule dote on their guests with genuine hospitality.
 It's a fantastic way to learn about the real Mauritius.
-In fact, you'll sometimes have the chance to dine with your accommodation's proprietors at their tables d'hôtes, which can be equally rewarding experiences.
+You'll sometimes even have the chance to dine with your accommodation's proprietors at their tables d'hôtes, which can be equally rewarding experiences.

-Over the last few years the government has begun increasing regulations for all tourism-related properties.
+Over the last few years the government has been increasing regulations for all tourism-related properties.
 Panic buttons and 24-hour security have, for example, become a compulsory expense for owners, forcing guesthouses to jack up their prices beyond the budget range to pay the bills.
-As a result, the island's chambres d'hôtes are starting to be under threat, especially since all-inclusive resorts have been known to offer bargain-basement prices to stay competitive during the economic downturn.
-Nonetheless, there's still a scatter of charming spots sprinkled around the island that are, now more than ever, promoting a 'local experience'.
+As a result the island's chambres d'hôtes are starting to be under threat, especially since all-inclusive resorts have been known to offer bargain-basement prices to stay competitive during economic downturns.
+Nonetheless there's still a scattering of charming spots sprinkled around the island that are, now more than ever, promoting a 'local experience'.
 You'll find a cluster in Pointe d'Esny, and chambres d'hôtes are particularly popular in Rodrigues.

 Hotels & Resorts

-Rounding out the sleeping circuit is Mauritius' best-known brand of accommodation: the dreamy resorts found on the pages of magazines and in TV commercials for credit cards.
-And, despite the global economic recession, dozens of these opulent properties continue to spring up each year.
+Mauritius' best-known brand of accommodation is the sort of dreamy resorts found on the pages of magazines and in TV commercials for credit cards.
+Mauritius has hundreds of these opulent properties.

 In general, high season runs from around October to March, with a focus on the European winter months.
 Prices soar at the end of December and the beginning of January.
-Travellers can expect prices to dip during the low-season months (May to September), often called 'green season'.
+Travellers can expect prices to dip during the low season (May to September), often called 'green season'.